oasis10702/OAuth-node-server/README.md

 # Emaily Server

-This is an OAuth server built by NodeJS, Google+ API,and MongoDB
+This is an OAuth authorization server built by NodeJS, Google+ API,and MongoDB

 # Installation